airblade/quo_vadis/README.md

 You can customise the sign-in and sign-out redirects in `config/initializers/quo_vadis.rb`; they both default to the root route.
 You can also hook into the sign-in and sign-out process if you need to run any other code.

 If you want to add other session management type features, go right ahead: create a `SessionsController` as normal and carry on.

+You can skip the validation of authentication attributes (password etc) by overriding `should_authenticate?` in your model.
+Perhaps only some of the users should be able to sign in, so you don't want to force them to have a password.

 ## Sign up / user registration